Kinetica-jl/Kinetica.jl/docs/src/tutorials/ode-solution.md

 !!! warning "Saving with chunkwise time"
     When `solve_chunks=true`, this parameter behaves slightly differently.
 If left empty, species concentrations will be saved at the start and end of every chunk.
 If given a numeric value, this will be interpreted as a value within the local timescale `0.0:save_interval:solve_chunkstep`, so providing a value larger than `solve_chunkstep` will cause nothing to be saved.
 See the section on [Implemetation Details - Chunkwise Time](@ref implementation_chunkwise_time) for further details.

-#### `low_k_cutoff`
+#### `low_k_cutoff` and `low_k_maxconc`

-This parameter allows Kinetica to automatically remove reactions with low rate constants from a CRN, optimising CRN compilation and solution.
-It defaults to `low_k_cutoff=:auto`, which selects a conservative value for the minimum rate constant which ensures that only reactions which could never contribute to the current kinetic simulation are removed.
+These parameters allows Kinetica to automatically remove reactions with low rate constants from a CRN, optimising CRN compilation and solution.
+They default to `low_k_cutoff=:auto` and `low_k_maxconc=2.0`, which selects conservative values that ensure that only reactions which could never contribute to the current kinetic simulation are removed.

-If a numeric value is provided, this is used as the minimum rate constant below which reactions are removed from the CRN.
+If a numeric value is provided to `low_k_cutoff`, this is used as the minimum rate constant below which reactions are removed from the CRN.
 If `low_k_cutoff=:none`, this behaviour is disabled and no reactions are removed from the CRN.
 See the section on [Implementation Details - Removing Low-Rate Reactions](@ref implementation_low_rate)

 #### `allow_short_u0`